rmcanany/SolidEdgeStorekeeper/Readme.md

 - `Replace selected`  Replaces a selected part in the assembly.
 - `Replace all`  Replaces all occurrences of a selected part in the assembly.
 - `Fastener stack`  Opens the fastener stack dialog.
 See the separate section below for details.

+Note, depending how the data is set up, you may be prompted to select a material after choosing an action.
+Once chosen, the setting persists.
+To reset it, click the material name on the toolbar.

+### Property Search

 <p align="center">
   <img src="media/property_search.png">